Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/03-MoreModels.md

 #### Start With A Plan

+We'll start by creating a model for our clubs website, called `Event`.
+Let's imagine what it looks like together:

 | Field Name | Field Description | Data Type |
 | ---------- | ----------------- | --------- |